 Experience will play a part in choosing the right homebuilder for you.
 A builder with limited experience or that operates in only a small market will not have an innovative mindset about your home project.
 Home builds require different best practices depending on their location in New Jersey.
 For instance, custom homes at the Jersey Shore will need inclusions that protect the residence from coastal storm damage.
 Choose a builder well-versed in different NJ markets and environments.

 Interview each New Jersey custom homebuilder extensively before making your final choice.
 Ask what materials they use for construction projects and request a list of references to review past projects.
-When you have found a quality NJ custom homebuilder, you will should feel an overwhelming sense of excitement about your new home project.
+When you have found a quality NJ custom homebuilder, you should feel an overwhelming sense of excitement about your new home project.
+For more information, check out this helpful video we've created on how to select a builder.

 [Read More: Why Work With a Custom Home Builder?]